-Every day, the roughly 600 Kremlin-linked accounts tracked in real time on the Hamilton 68 dashboard dive into the hot Twitter topics of the moment.
+Every day, the roughly 600 pro-Russia accounts tracked in real time on the Hamilton 68 dashboard dive into the hot Twitter topics of the moment.
 They have fanned rancor over the NFL’s #TakeAKnee protests, and urged Americans to #VoteRed in the midterms.
 In the past year, the accounts have covered a wide array of subjects—often appearing all-in for the politics of President Donald Trump.
 Behind the cacophony of about 5 million tweets lies a consistent, relentless propaganda effort, according to analysts who run the dashboard for the nonpartisan Alliance for Securing Democracy, based in Washington, D.C.
 [Editor’s note: ASD discontinued the dashboard in 2018.
 The group has since been criticized for refusing to disclose specifics, including which accounts it was tracking and which if any were directly Kremlin-linked.
 This article has been updated.]

 “This isn’t about boosting one candidate and demonizing others,” says Bret Schafer, an analyst on the project since 2017.
 “This is much broader, and that’s the real threat—this steady drip of partisanship that further polarizes us.”

 The pro-Putin effort goes far beyond elections, manipulating a broad range of information targeted primarily to a pro-Trump American political constituency.
 With a deluge of 20,000 to 25,000 tweets each day, Schafer says, the overarching goal is to stoke increasing hyperpartisan divisions and, in the process, steadily chip away at the credibility of US democracy.